Eswar-8/ITCS6190-H4-Eswar_kumar_panta/REPORT.md

 ## What I observed

-A few sentences on what happened while the job was running.
-Pick whatever you actually noticed.
-Some things worth looking at:
+During the job execution, the map tasks processed the input data blocks across the cluster until reaching 100% completion.
+Following this, the shuffle and sort phase transferred and ordered the intermediate key-value pairs.
+Finally, the reduce tasks executed to aggregate the final word counts before writing the results back to HDFS.

-- How long the map phase took compared with the reduce phase
+- The map phase runs sequentially before the reduce phase, reaching 100% completion and handing off intermediate data via the shuffle phase before the reduce tasks execute and finalize the output.
-- How many DataNodes showed as live at <http://localhost:9870>
+- The NameNode UI at <http://localhost:9870> confirmed that exactly three DataNodes were active and operational.
-- What the ResourceManager at <http://localhost:8088> showed during the run
+- The YARN ResourceManager at http://localhost:8088 successfully tracked the application lifecycle and displayed active container allocations for both map and reduce tasks.
-- Whether the output ordering matched what you expected
+- The final output is sorted based on the frequency of the words in descending order (highest count to lowest count), with ties typically broken by the keys themselves.